All Episodes

 Employees were given a year to learn the language.

-So the bottom line is that Pelosi is trying to force with the power and force of the federal government.
+So the bottom line is that Pelosi is trying to force, with the power and force of the federal government, she's trying to force the Salvation Army to hire people who cannot speak English.

-This this immigration stuff, the Democrats and their buds in the drive-by media do not understand how volatile this is for them.
+This immigration stuff, the Democrats and their buds in the drive-by media do not understand how volatile this is for them.

 Let them keep on.